AI Answering Service for Dental Offices: Stop Losing $180K/Year to the Hold Button

 Most service businesses miss calls because the owner is on the job.
 Dental offices miss calls for a different reason: the front desk is overwhelmed at exactly the moments patients call most.

-Peak call volume for dental practices hits between 8am and 10am (patients calling before work) and again from 11am to 1pm (patients calling on their lunch break).
+Peak call volume for dental practices hits between 8am and 10am, when patients call before work, and again from 11am to 1pm, when patients call on their lunch break.
 Those are also the hours when your front desk is checking in patients, verifying insurance, handling payment questions, and managing the morning schedule.
 They cannot do all of it at once.

 The result: calls sit on hold until the patient hangs up, or they go straight to voicemail.
-Eight out of ten patients who reach voicemail at a dental office do not leave a message.
-They search Google for another practice, and they book there.
+Eight out of ten patients who reach voicemail at a dental office do not leave a message, according to research by Weave, a dental communications platform.
+They search Google for another practice and book there.

 You are not losing patients because your clinical quality is off.
-You are losing them because you are too busy serving patients to pick up the phone for new ones.
+You are losing them because you are too busy serving patients to answer the phone for new ones.

 What an AI Answering Service for Dental Offices Actually Does